Marvel Cinematic Universe: Phase Five: Timeline

 Echo is set five months after the events of Hawkeye, in May 2025.
 Ant-Man and the Wasp: Quantumania is set in 2026.
 Guardians of the Galaxy Vol. 3 is set after the events of The Guardians of the Galaxy Holiday Special.
 Secret Invasion is set around 2026, thirty years after the events of Captain Marvel.
 The Marvels is set in 2026, after Secret Invasion and Ms. Marvel.
 Agatha All Along is set in 2026, three years after the events of WandaVision.
 Captain America: Brave New World begins in November 2026, two years after The Falcon and the Winter Soldier, and is set primarily in the first few months of 2027.
 Daredevil: Born Again is set after Echo, with a prologue in the first episode set in late 2025, before jumping ahead a year to late 2026 and continuing into early 2027.
 Thunderbolts* is set later in 2027, after Brave New World.
 Ironheart is set six months after the events of Black Panther: Wakanda Forever around October 2025.

 The second season of Loki begins immediately after the first-season finale, taking place outside of time and space while some events occur between the past, present, and future.
 Deadpool & Wolverine is set in 2024, six years after the events of Deadpool 2, largely on Earth-10005 and in the Void; it occurs after the events of Loki season 2.
-The first season of Your Friendly Neighborhood Spider-Man is set outside the Sacred Timeline, set around the events of Civil War.
+The first season of Your Friendly Neighborhood Spider-Man is set outside the Sacred Timeline in an alternate reality set around the events of Civil War.